queenofdowntime/queenofdowntime.github.io/index.md

 If you are here on purpose, then you know that I am a Software / Systems Engineer and that recently I was vaguely in charge of designing and building complex things with the use of Kubernetes controllers.
-You may know that I am currently in the market for a new Software Engineering role.
+I am currently NOT in the market for a new Software Engineering role.

 Once upon a time I built containers and then went to conferences to stand on stage talking about building those containers.